henriquecustodia/blog/src/posts/let-s-talk-about-standalone-components-in-angular.md

 	.catch(() => { });
 ```

-And to use the registered provider it's the same way as we've already known.
+And to use the registered provider is the same way as we've already known.

 ```ts
 export class LayoutComponent {